damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 We’re very much on board with this trend.
 A major goal for us at GitLab is to make sure you can do everything you need to do within GitLab, with as few external integrations to deal with as possible.
-This way you don’t have to set up tools for each project and spend the time integrating them.
-It's all already pre-configured to use from within one single UI.
+This way, you don’t have to set up tools for each project and spend the time integrating them, they're all already pre-configured to use from one single UI.

 Watch out for our last post of this series, where we'll go through **Open Source**!